SonarHEXAGON/ProjectileCore/API.md

 end;
 ```

 This runs after the projectile part has a valid initial CFrame but before the projectile is fired and before managed effects are enabled.
-This is the hook that prevents the classic "trail starts in Narnia" nonsense.

 ## OnPartEnd